 Now that you have pictures, try brainstorming.
 What colors, depths, and shadows do students see in these images?
 How can those descriptions better their writing?

 Another opportunity for images is to head outside with your writers.
 You might focus students by providing certain images for them to analyze.

 Review dialogue rules.

 Dialogue confused my students, and I’m not sure I have a solid reason as to why.
 I’m guessing that the rules differ from citations in formal writing, and that is their typical writing assignment.
-I had my students bookmark this page and watch this video.
+I had my students bookmark this page.
 We reviewed and practiced dialogue frequently.

 Practicing punctuation, reviewing grammar rules, and breaking grammar rules can be great addition to teach creative writing.

 All those literary devices students find in literature?
 Now it is their turn to implement them!
 Some, like similes and direct characterization, come naturally.
 Students automatically include many literary devices.
 Don’t be afraid to read literature as you teach creative writing.
 Inspiration and examples help young writers, especially concerning literary devices.

 Trickier literary devices?
 My class and I really worked with indirect characterization, conflicts, and setting.
 Students had too much telling and not enough showing.
 I’ve found that using pictures is a great scaffolding technique as I teach creative writing.
 Pictures inspire students to see angles they normally wouldn’t by simply imagining their story.
 Pictures provide a step for students as they implement literary devices in their creative writing activities.

 As I teach creative writing, I realize the importance of pulling examples from literature.
 Students read creative writing!
 Emphasize that point with them.

 Whatever your creative writing activities for high school students, you should include character development.
 Students really bloom when they craft characters.
 Sometimes students need prompting, so I created a brainstorming list for students, and you may download it for free.